-The FWC wants to ensure that individuals with special needs have access to hunter safety programs.
-If a students needs any special accommodations please notify the FWC regional coordinator for your county a minimum of two weeks prior to the first day of class.
+- The FWC wants to ensure individuals with special needs have access to hunter safety programs.
+If a student needs special accommodations, please notify the FWC regional coordinator for your county a minimum of two weeks prior to the first day of class.